lujiabo98/lujiabo98.github.io/file/index_en.md

 ## News

+- **Oct 2024: ** Ended the visit to the University of Melbourne and returned to Hohai University
+- **Oct 2024: ** Published the paper "Research on 1D Hydrodynamic Reduced Order Model" in the *Journal of Basic Science and Engineering* (http://www.jbse.net/index.htm) (EI Compendex)
 - **June 2024:** Completed PhD Confirmation Seminar entitled "Real-time and Refined Flood Dynamic in Complex Scenarios by Fusion of Big Data and Physics".
 - **June 2024:** Invited to be a member of [Changjiang Technology and Economy Society](http://www.cjxh.org.cn/)
 - **Jan 2024: ** Invited to be a reviewer of [Journal of Applied Water Engineering and Research](https://www.tandfonline.com/journals/tjaw20).